ekino/micronaut-demo/microservices/borrowing/README.md

 ## Overview

 The service responsible of managing the borrowings of books by users.
-It is required to start the Eureka Server before starting it.
+It is required to start the Consul and Jaeger servers before starting it.

 ## Requirements
 * JDK 8
 * Docker Compose 1.19 +

 ## Notable Frameworks and Libraries
-* Micronaut 1.0.0
+* Micronaut 1.0.1
 * Java 8
 * Micronaut's reactive clients + fallback system
 * [JUnit5](https://junit.org/junit5/) with Micronaut's test suite and [AssertJ](http://joel-costigliola.github.io/assertj/)